3.9 Managing Rounding Error

 Reprojection algorithms and error bounds for other quadrics can be defined similarly: for example, for a cylinder along the axis, only the and coordinates need to be reprojected, and the error bounds in and turn out to be only times their magnitudes.

 The disk shape is particularly easy; we just need to set the coordinate of the point to lie on the plane of the disk.

 In turn, we have a point with zero error; it lies exactly on the surface on the disk.

 Another effective approach to computing precise intersection points is to use the parametric representation of a shape to compute accurate intersection points.
 For example, the triangle intersection algorithm in Section 3.6.2 computes three edge function values , , and and reports an intersection if all three have the same sign.
 Their values can be used to find the barycentric coordinates

 Attributes at the triangle vertices (including the vertex positions) can be interpolated across the face of the triangle by

 We can show that interpolating the positions of the vertices in this manner gives a point very close to the surface of the triangle.
-First consider precomputing the inverse sum of :
+First consider precomputing the reciprocal of the sum of :

 Because all have the same sign if there is an intersection, we can collect the terms and conservatively bound :